CENTER STAGE interview from "ArtMine - Collectors Corner" - Published on May 31, 2019

 What are your first memories of interacting with art?

 I remember when I was very young drawing and shading three-dimensional shapes, space scenes, and constructing optical illusions that excited my visual perception.
 I have a vivid memory from 2nd grade when I had my art displayed on the school wall during an annual Art Show.
-I had made a space scene with an astronaut floating in space.
-Surrounding the Astronaut, I had drawn a triangle spaceship in some sort of combat with a ball like spaceship.
-Seeing my work on display filled me with a sense of pride, and I think that perhaps this is when my artistic future began to take root.
+I had made a space scene and seeing my work on display filled me with a sense of pride, and I think that perhaps this is when my artistic future began to take root.

 "The job of the artist is always to deepen the mystery."